Best Assetto Corsa Rally Settings for Thrustmaster T248

 Minimum Force raises the lightest forces so they can be felt more strongly.
 In practice, this turns up the road texture vibrations.
 This is not necessary on these wheels.

-Damper adds some weight to the wheel when it is stopped.
+Damper adds some weight to the wheel when the car is moving slowly or stopped.

 Conclusion